python/steering-council/updates/2021-01-steering-council-update.md

 - SC discussed delaying the removal of ABC aliases from collections.
 It was decided it would be removed in 3.10 as scheduled.
 Pablo will comment on the issue.
-- SC discussed discussed how to handle differences between accepted PEPs and implementation.
+- SC discussed how to handle differences between accepted PEPs and implementation.
 It was decided that any changes should be decided between at least two people (i.e. the author and PEP delegate).
 If an agreement cannot be reached, it should be sent to the Steering Council for review.